 The ability to support a built-in Gigabit Ethernet switch for personal computer (PC) connection.

 The ability to support up to two optional IP Phone 8800 Key Expansion Modules with up to 72 additional line/feature keys.

+{%p endif %}

+{%p if cisco_7841 %}

 The Cisco IP Phone 7841 is ideal for common areas, stores and general use.
 The 7841 is a cost-effective, high-fidelity endpoint that combines an attractive ergonomic design with advanced IP telephony features and clear, wideband audio performance.
 The 7841 supports four lines (each supporting multiple call appearances) and is offered in charcoal and white.
 As with the 8851, the 7841 supports multicall-per-line features and contains an integrated IEEE 10/100/1000 switch to lower installation costs and the physical footprint.

+{%p endif %}

+{%p if cisco_7832 %}

-The Cisco IP Conference Phone 7832 would be VA ABC primary conference phones.
+The Cisco IP Conference Phone 7832 would be {{ customer }} primary conference phones.
 The 7832 is an easy-to-use, easy-to-manage, high-quality endpoint with a contemporary design.
 It delivers 360-degree room coverage to address the needs of medium to large conference rooms (i.e., up to 800 square feet).

 The Cisco IP Conference Phone 7832 comes standard with unique acoustics to deliver big sound in a small package.
 With support for wideband audio and full-duplex communications, the 7832 delivers high-quality, crystal-clear, business-grade audio conferencing.
 Your employees can collaborate more efficiently with others, and your business can get things done.
 The 7832 offers a sleek, modern design that fits in nicely with today’s more contemporary offices.
 It’s ideal for your small conference or huddle rooms, as well as for private office desks, such as those of the executives.